| [ November 12, 2005 ]Wonders of Numerals

 My destiny with the World!Of Numbers is on schedule !

-The third solution again reveals to us the presence of
+The third solution again reveals to us the presence of666 or the Number of the Beast !

 our 5-digit Beast turned topsyturvy !